estersimkova/ADAventurers_proj/index.md

 2. When an important event occurs, does the general sentiment from newspaper quotes regarding the topic evolve ?

-### Methods
+## Methods

-#### Finding topics from quotes
+### Finding topics from quotes

 The Quotebank dataset provides more than 100 millions quotes over 12 years.
 We decided to focus on the years 2015-2020.
 For each of these years, we selected a maximum of 100’000 quotes each month.
 Then, we used the NLP (natural language processing) model [BERTopic](https://github.com/MaartenGr/BERTopic) to extract the topics and associate each quote to a specific topic with a given probability.
-Using the 20 monthly hottest topics, meaning the ones that have the most quotes associated with them, we looked into the quotes associated with the topic with the most probability.
+Using the 30 monthly hottest topics, meaning the ones that have the most quotes associated with them, we looked into the quotes associated with the topic with the most probability.
 Using this information, we chose for each month the most meaningful topics to be kept.
 Then, we created a script to visually represent the chosen topics on a time-line for every month and also for every year.

-#### Analysing the sentiment change before and after an event
+### Analysing the sentiment change before and after an event

 To answer the second question, and so to perform sentiment analysis, we used a [fine-tuning algorithm for BERT](https://skimai.com/fine-tuning-bert-for-sentiment-analysis/), training the BERT sentiment classifier with data from Twitter - using 1700 complaining (negative sentiment) and 1700 non-complaining (positive sentiment) tweets.
 We then passed our quotes, previously regrouped into topics by BERTopic, into the trained BERT sentiment classifier and observed the evolution in percentage of positive vs negative quotes regarding a certain topic, before and after certain events occurred.

-### Results
+## Results

-#### Time-line creation
+### Time-line creation

-##### Topics finding
+#### Topics finding

 Two kinds of topics emerged from BERTopic.